Prenatal care in the United States: Negative influences

 Attitudes influence the decisions to accept or not accept specific prenatal care recommendations based on their knowledge gained from personal experiences and outside information from social networks.
 One reason women do not follow doctors' advice is due to the perception that the information given is false.
 Women often hear and experience situations in which health professionals were wrong.
 Subsequent recommendations were then weighted to determine truth evaluability.
 Many women who are distrustful of biomedicine will decline certain prenatal tests, citing their bodily knowledge as more trustworthy than their doctor's high-tech interpretations.
 Some minority women may opt to avoid the distress and discomfort of medical care and refuse prenatal care entirely.

+Another well-intentioned attempt for home monitoring can negatively influence a decision to go into the hospital.
+Fetal dopplers are used in the clinic or hospital to hear a fetus's heart rate.
+When available for commercial purchase, they have been reported as an adverse event by the FDA for false reassurance.
+Mothers can mistake their own heart beat or the placenta's blood flow for the baby's heart rate.
+This can result in the mother not going into the hospital for other concerning symptoms, which can impact the health outcome of both mother and baby.

 Having already borne healthy children increases the probability that mothers will not follow clinical recommendations, attributing positive prenatal situations to their past experiences.
 Personal health could be self-defined with the recognition of their symptoms and determining if one needs to seek treatment from medical professionals.

 Some mothers are quite uncomfortable with this lack of clearly communicated information and are consequently hesitant to pursue prenatal testing and counseling that health professionals would consider to recommend.